baneDD/cleancode/content/pages/about.md

 <wrapped-image className="my-image" src="bane.jpg" alt="Bane Debeljević"></wrapped-image>

-Hi there, my name is Bane and I am a Toronto-based software engineer.
-I love working on, architecting, leading and discussing software projects.
-My passion is code quality and I continuously strive to produce code that's clean, concise, readable, modular and performant.
+Hi there, and welcome to my website!
+My name is Bane and I am a Toronto-based software development consultant.
+I have spent a better part of the last two decades working on, architecting, leading and discussing software projects.
+My passion for code quality means I continuously strive to produce code that's clean, concise, readable, modular and performant.
 I love improving tools and processes around writing quality code and optimizing architecture for scalability, reliability and performance.

 Software engineering is a field where continuous learning is paramount in order to keep abreast of the new technologies, tools and methodologies.
 It has been demonstrated by [many studies](https://journals.sagepub.com/doi/abs/10.3102/00028312019002237) that teaching others deepens your own understanding of the subject and improves knowledge retention.
-With those benefits in mind, I created this blog intent on teaching some of the concepts in software I find challenging.
+With those benefits in mind, I created this blog intent on disseminating some of the knowledge I've acquired over the years.
 Hopefully you will find it interesting and informative!

-> If you can't explain it simply you don't understand it well
+> If you can't explain it simply you don't understand it well.
 >
 > Albert Einstein